 THEAP keyword.
 The value field of this keyword shall contain an integer providing the separation, in bytes, between the start of the main data table and the start of a supplemental data area called the heap.
-The default value, which is also the minimum allowed value, shall be the product of the values of NAXIS1 and NAXIS2.
-This keyword shall not be used if the value of PCOUNT is zero.
-The use of this keyword is described in in Sect.
-7.3.5.

-TDIMn keywords.
-The value field of this indexed keyword shall contain a character string describing how to interpret the contents of field n as a multi-dimensional array with a format of '(l, m, n, ...)' where l, m, n, ... are the dimensions of the array.
-The data are ordered such that the array index of the first dimension given (l) is the most rapidly varying and that of the last dimension given is the least rapidly varying.
+The default value, which is also the minimum allowed value, shall be the product of the values of NAXIS1 and TDIMn keywords.
+The value field of this indexed keyword shall contain a character string describing how to interpret the contents of Field n as a multi-dimensional array with a format of '(l, m, n...)', where l, m, n, ... are the dimensions of the array.
+The data are ordered such that the array index of the first dimension given (l) is the most rapidly varying, and that of the last dimension given is the least rapidly varying.
 The total number of elements in the array equals the product of the dimensions specified in the TDIMn keyword.
-The size must be less than or equal to the repeat count on the TFORMn keyword, or, in the case of columns that have a 'P' or 'Q' TFORMn data type, less than or equal to the array length specified in the variable-length array descriptor (see Sect.
+The size must be less than or equal to the repeat count in the TFORMn keyword, or, in the case of columns that have a 'P' or 'Q' TFORMn data type, less than or equal to the array length specified in the variable-length array descriptor (see Sect.
 7.3.5).
 In the special case where the variablelength array descriptor has a size of zero, then the TDIMn keyword is not applicable.
-If the number of elements in the array implied by the TDIMn is less than the allocated size of the array in the FITS file, then the unused trailing elements should be interpreted as containing undefined fill values.
+If the number of elements in the array implied by the TDIMn is fewer than the allocated size of the array in the FITS file, then the unused trailing elements should be interpreted as containing undefined fill values.

-A character string is represented in a binary table by a one-dimensional character array, as described under 'Character' in the list of data types in Sect.
+A character string is represented in a binary table by a onedimensional character array, as described under 'Character' in the list of data types in Sect.
 7.3.3.
 For example, a Fortran CHARACTER20 variable could be represented in a binary table as a character array declared as TFORMn = '20A'.
 Arrays of strings, i.e., multi-dimensional character arrays, may be represented using the TDIMn notation.
-For example, if TFORMn = '60A' and TDIMn = '(5,4,3)', then the entry consists of a 4×3 array of strings of five characters each.
+For example, if TFORMn = '60A' and TDIMn = '(5,4,3)', then the entry consists of a 4×3 array of strings each comprising five characters.

 The following four keywords may be used to specify minimum and maximum values in numerical columns of a FITS ASCII or binary table.
-These keywords must have the same data type as the physical values in the associated column (either an integer or a floating point number).
-Any undefined elements in the column or any other IEEE special values in the case of floating point columns shall be excluded when determining the value of these keywords.
+These keywords must have the same data type as the physical values in the associated column (either an integer or a floating-point number).
+Any undefined elements in the column or any other IEEE special values in the case of floating-point columns shall be excluded when determining the value of these keywords.

 TDMINn keywords.
-The value field shall contain a number giving the minimum physical value contained in column n of the table.
+The value field shall contain a number giving the minimum physical value contained in Column n of the table.
 This keyword is analogous to the DATAMIN keyword that is defined for arrays in Sect.
 4.4.2.5.

 TDMAXn keywords.
-The value field shall contain a number giving the maximum physical value contained in column n of the table.
+The value field shall contain a number giving the maximum physical value contained in Column n of the table.
 This keyword is analogous to the DATAMAX keyword that is defined for arrays in Sect.
 4.4.2.5.